Muterra/doc-golix/spec.md

 + Preferred stored file extension: no extension
 + Secondary stored file extension: .mobs

+MOBS must be stored by a persistence provider until, and only until, they are cleared by a debinding.

 **Terminology:**

 + Binder: the entity-agent creating the binding (not necessarily the same as the bound MEOC's author)